ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/client-api/session/querying/how-to-make-a-spatial-query.js.markdown

     * When using __Corax__:
       In order to enhance performance, this property is not included in the results by default.
       To get this metadata property you must set the [Indexing.Corax.IncludeSpatialDistance](../../../server/configuration/indexing-configuration#indexing.corax.includespatialdistance) configuration value to _true_.
-      Learn how to set configuration values in this [Configuration overview](../../../server/configuration/configuration-options).
+      Learn about the available methods for setting an indexing configuration key in this [indexing-configuration](../../../server/configuration/indexing-configuration) article.

 {CODE:nodejs spatial_4_getDistance@client-api\session\querying\makeSpatialQuery.js /}